DARPA-ASKEM/terarium-docs/docs/gather-resources/index.md

 ## Upload resources

-Using **Upload** in the Resources panel, you can import resources of the following types:
+Using the Resources panel, you can import resources of the following types:

 <div class="grid cards" markdown>